 - Generator Hostel: a hostel offering private budget-friendly rooms in very clean surroundings.
 This hostel is located right in the very center of the city

 There are many options for Airbnb in Copenhagen if you’d prefer.

 And finally, enjoy!
-You'll find Danes to be very polite, friendly and helpful so never hesitate to ask locals for help.
+Danes are incredibly polite, friendly and helpful so never hesitate to ask locals for help.

 Josephine Remo is a digital nomad who spent seven years as a flight attendant.
 Travel is her greatest passion.
 She lived in four countries before the age of 25 so she knows all about experiencing new cultures.
-You'll find her travel guides and travel tips from around the world on her blog, josephineremo.com.
+Follow her travel guides and trips on josephineremo.com.
 You can follow Josephine on Pinterest and Instagram.

 Updated in February 2023